Common Reasons for CPAP Intolerance

 There are specific mask models, such as the Swift FX and the Amara View, which have been engineered to result in minimal sound.

 Leaky masks aggravate the sound.
-Tighten and readjust the straps to zip up and minimize leaks.
+Tighten and readjust the straps to minimize leaks.

 Using a nasal mask along with nasal allergies aggravates breathing issues.
 Different antihistamines and nasal sprays can resolve the congestion.
 Using a heated humidifier opens the nasal passages and complements your CPAP machine nicely here.